 Prior to the scheduled audit for each participant, a planning meeting will be held with nominated representatives at in-scope entities.
 For new market entrants, an extended planning meeting will be scheduled to introduce the BSC Audit.
-Prior to the planning meeting, a draft Audit Planning Memorandum ('APM') will be sent to each in-scope entity outlining the timeframes, key contacts and data requested.
+Prior to the planning meeting, a draft Audit Planning Memorandum ('APM') will be made available to each in-scope entity outlining the timeframes, key contacts and data requested.

-The APMs for the 2022/23 BSC Audit period will provide further details on the work that will be performed, including a description of the processes that will be covered.
-This will allow entities to plan more effectively the meetings that will be held during the audits and the resources they will have to allocate to BSC Audit.
+The APMs for the 2023/2024 BSC Audit period will provide further details on the work that will be performed, including a description of the processes that will be covered.
+This will allow entities to plan more effectively the meetings that will be held on the site visits and the resources they will have to allocate to BSC Audit.